weihaolun/bikesharing/README.md

 **6. User Trips by Gender (Usertype/Weekday)**

-This dashboard includes a heatmap on the number of bike trips by both genders and user types for each day of the week, and both gender and user type breakdown pie chart as references.
+This dashboard includes a heatmap on the number of bike rides by both gender and user type for each day of the week.
+And both gender breakdown and user type breakdown pie charts are included as references.

-As mentioned above, unsubscribed customers appear to a slightly increased usage on weekends.
-This is because most users who take bike rides on weekdays would prefer subscriptions for regular usage and potential promotions.
-People who don’t take bike rides on weekdays may just prefer to ride bikes on weekends for exercises or for city exploration occasionally.
-Another possible reason is that these users are just temporary tourists from other cities and areas.
+As mentioned above, unsubscribed customers tend to ride more on weekends and subscribers ride more on weekdays.
+This is because most users who take bike rides on weekdays would prefer subscription programs for regular usage and potential promotions.
+People who don’t take bike rides on weekdays may just prefer to ride bikes on weekends for exercises or city exploration occasionally.
+Another possible reason is that part of unsubscribed users are just temporary tourists from other cities and areas.
 These customers are very unlike to be attracted by subscription.

 Another interesting point is that all subscribers have their gender defined in the database.
-This fact suggests that CitiBike has gender section as an optional field to fill for unsubscribed users.
-And the company does a great job on collection information from subscribe users, and may be necessary to enhance data collection for unsubscribed users.
+The company does a great job on collection information from subscribe users, and may be necessary to enhance data collection for unsubscribed users.

 <img width="1440" alt="6  User Trips by Gender (Usertype:Weekday)" src="https://user-images.githubusercontent.com/84211948/133383979-ddc48782-8fb7-4af6-9785-0d5204dba9b8.png">

 **7. Top Starting and Ending Locations Map**

 The maps below indicate the most popular starting and ending stations in the city.
-The markers are colored and sized by ride counts.
+The markers are colored and sized based on ride counts.
 We can easily see from the visualization that the distributions of markers have the same pattern on the two maps.

-Several popular areas are Midtown area in both west and east along Broadway, Midtown West along Hudson River, Greenwich Village in Lower West, Lower Manhattan along Hudson River, Lower Manhattan, and around Central Park.These areas are full of businesses, tourist attractions, schools, residential buildings and public transportation hubs, so that there are more CitiBike stations available in these areas.
+Several popular areas are: Midtown area in both West and East along Broadway, Midtown West along Hudson River, Greenwich Village in Lower West, Lower Manhattan along Hudson River, Lower Manhattan, and around Central Park.These areas are full of businesses, tourist attractions, schools, residential buildings and public transportation hubs, so there are more CitiBike stations available in these areas.

 Upper Manhattan and Queens are less popular.
-Population distributions in these areas are less dense than the others as well.
-Especially in Queens, more people would choose public transportation due to the longer distances to city centers.
+Population distributions in these areas are less dense than in other areas as well.
+Especially in Queens, more people would choose public transportation due to the longer distance.

 <img width="1440" alt="7  Top Starting and Ending Locations" src="https://user-images.githubusercontent.com/84211948/133383991-017f5068-f1be-4908-9596-601eb0689f56.png">

 **8. Average Trip Duration**

-This page includes two area charts of the average duration of bike rides by age.
-The top chart is generated from the raw data, where we can see the birth year as early as 1885.
-By common sense, we can conclude that this set of data must contain invalid data.
+This dashboard includes two area graphs of the average duration of bike rides by age.
+The top chart is generated from the raw data, where we can see the birth year starts as early as 1885.
+By common sense, we can conclude that this set of data must contain some invalid data.
 Besides unrealistic data, the birth year of 1969 also stands out as an outlier.
-It is possible that 50-year-old users in average rides for the longest duration as 50 an age that people start to pay more attention to health.
-However, it could be a very extreme case and is hard to determine the validity.
-The cause to the invalid data might be that users, especially unsubscribed users input a random birth year while registering as many people consider age as a privacy.
+It could be possible that 50-year-old users in average rides for the longest duration as 50 is the age when people start to pay more attention to health.
+However, it would be a very extreme case and is hard to determine the validity.
+The cause to the  invalidity might be that users, especially unsubscribed users input a random birth year during registration as many people consider age as an important privacy.

 To keep the sufficiency of the analysis, we should filter out invalid data and outlier for a more accurate analysis.
 I chose birth year range from 1945 to 2002 and removed 1969.
-We can see a more consistent data from the adjusted area chart below.
+We can see a more consistent data from the adjusted area graph below.
 In this chart, we see a significant increase in trip duration after 1994.
-Therefore, users at 25-year-old and below have longer trip durations.
+Therefore, users at 25-year-old and younger have longer trip durations.

 <img width="1440" alt="8  Average Trip Duration" src="https://user-images.githubusercontent.com/84211948/133384688-78bac614-f601-48cb-99ac-01cea5a19a62.png">